RafaelRMachado/Msc_UefiHda_PreOs_Accessibility/README.md

 Song being played correctly at UEFI environment (This song's name is "Zero", from the brazilian havy metal band "Dr Sin") https://youtu.be/2De9dI9WbwM

-Ps.: Sorry for the bad quality videos, this will be inproved in future.
+Ps .: Sorry for the bad quality videos, this will be improved in future.
+PS2 .: The last video was recoerded at the kitchen because my son was already sleeping :)